-Ms. Erin Moore serves as the Chief Human Capital Officer for the U.S. Department of Energy.
-She oversees all aspects of human capital management for the Department’s workforce of over 13,000 Federal employees.
-She is responsible for developing and implementing effective human capital policies and programs that enable the agency’s workforce to achieve its missions.
-Ms. Moore advises and assists the Secretary and Deputy Secretary of Energy, and other agency officials, in recruiting, developing, training, and managing a highly skilled, productive, and diverse workforce in accordance with merit system principles and all applicable statutory requirements.
+Erin Moore serves as the Chief Human Capital Officer (CHCO) for the U.S. Department of Energy.
+She oversees all aspects of human capital management for the Department’s workforce of almost 14,000 Federal employees.
+She is responsible for developing and implementing effective human capital policies and programs, which includes providing strategic and operational centralized HR services for staffing and recruitment, employee and labor relations, compensation, benefits, and performance management, to enable DOE’s workforce to achieve its varied missions.
+Moore advises and assists the Secretary and Deputy Secretary of Energy, and other senior agency officials, in recruiting, developing, training, and managing a highly skilled, productive, and diverse workforce in accordance with merit system principles and all applicable statutory requirements.

-Ms. Moore also served as the Deputy Director for the Air Force Senior Executive Management Office, where she was responsible for recruitment and allocation management, talent management and succession planning, and pay and performance management for over 350 Civilian Senior Executive (CSE) members.
-Prior to working at the Air Force, Ms. Moore served as the Program Manager for Executive Performance Management and Compensation at the Defense Civilian Personnel Advisory Service where she provided overall programmatic and policy direction for the Department of Defense’s executive performance management and compensation systems covering over 2,000 CSE members.
+Before joining the Department of Energy in 2014, Moore held several leadership positions throughout the Department of Defense.
+In November 2011, Moore served as the Deputy Director for the Air Force Senior Executive Management Office where she was responsible for recruitment and allocation management, talent management and succession planning, and pay and performance management for over 350 executive-level positions.
+Prior to working at the U.S. Department of Air Force, Moore served as the Program Manager for Executive Performance Management and Compensation at the Defense Civilian Personnel Advisory Service since September 2009 where she provided overall programmatic and policy direction for the Department of Defense’s executive performance management and compensation systems covering over 2,000 executive-level positions.

 Moore began her Federal career in the Navy Career Intern Program in 2004 working at the Naval Facilities Engineering Systems Command (NAVFAC) Washington where she completed a variety of engineering rotational programs and was a key architect to implement the National Security Personnel System in NAVFAC Washington.